Omicron infections appear no less severe than Delta; COVID-19 lowers sperm count, motility

 "Couples with a desire for pregnancy should be warned that sperm quality after COVID-19 infection can be suboptimal," the researchers concluded.
 "The estimated recovery time is 3 months, but further follow-up studies are under way to confirm this and to determine if permanent damage occurred in a minority of men."

-An experimental molecule that neutralizes the coronavirus in the same way antibodies do would be cheaper and easier to manufacture, researchers said.
+An experimental molecule that neutralises the coronavirus in the same way antibodies do would be cheaper and easier to manufacture, researchers said.

+The molecule belongs to a class of compounds known as aptamers.
+Because they are made from RNA or DNA, aptamers are easier to synthesize than protein-based antibodies that can only be produced in living cells, said Julian Valero of Aarhus University in Denmark.

 Use of the aptamer in patients is still far off, with tests in mice only recently begun.
 In terms of use in humans, "we're much closer" to being able to use the aptamer to help diagnose SARS-CoV-2 infections, said Jorgen Kjemsa, also of Aarhus University.
 Experiments comparing the use of the aptamer to antibodies in widely used rapid COVID-19 tests for infection are underway, he said.